How to get married in NZ

 Order a marriage certificate

 Your New Zealand marriage certificate is an official record of your marriage.
-It costs $33 to get one sent to you.
+It costs $33 to have it posted to you.
+You can order your certificate online.

 Submit a notice of objection to someone’s wedding